Back to Blog

 Obstacle 1: "I Don't Earn Enough to Save"

-Reality: Savings is about percentage, not absolute dollars.
+Reality: Saving is a habit, not an amount.
+It's about the percentage, not the dollars.

 Obstacle 2: "Investing Seems Too Risky"

-Solution: Start with simple target-date funds that automatically adjust risk as you age.
-Historical data shows long-term stock market investing has always recovered from crashes.
+Solution: You don't have to be a stock market genius.
+Start with a simple target-date fund, which automatically adjusts its risk level as you age.
+History shows that the stock market has always recovered from crashes over the long term.

 Obstacle 3: "I've Already Made Too Many Mistakes"

-Reality: The best time to start was 10 years ago.
-The second-best time is today.
+Reality: The best time to start was yesterday.
+The second-best time is right now.

 Obstacle 4: "My Situation Is Too Complex"